victorjonsson/webcheck/README.md

 `$ gem install`

-**3)** Add the bin directory of webcheck to your $PATH by and give the file bin/webcheck execution permission
+**3)** Add the bin directory of webcheck to your $PATH and give the file bin/webcheck execution permission

-First chmod the fil
+First chmod the executable

 `$ chmod +x bin/webcheck`